 In September 2019, we entered into a Revenue Interest Financing Agreement ("the Revenue Interest Agreement") with HealthCare Royalty Partners III, L.P. and HealthCare Royalty Partners IV, L.P. ("HCR").
 In June 2021, we, and certain of our subsidiaries, entered into an amendment of the Revenue Interest Agreement (the "Amended Revenue Interest Agreement") with, among others, HCR.
 We received \$75.0 million, less certain transaction expenses, upon closing of the Revenue Interest Agreement (the "First Investment Amount") and \$60.0 million upon closing of the Amended Revenue Interest Agreement (the "Second Investment Amount" and together with the First Investment Amount, the "deferred royalty obligation").
-The Amended Revenue Interest Agreement provides that we will also receive an additional \$20.0 million (the "Third Investment Amount") and an additional \$20.0 million (the "Fourth Investment Amount" and together with the First Investment Amount, the Second Investment Amount and the Third Investment Amount, the "Investment Amount") upon the achievement of certain prespecified development and commercial milestones.

-In exchange for the above payments, HCR will receive payments from us at a tiered percentage (the "Applicable Tiered Percentage") of net revenues of selinexor and any of our other future products, including worldwide net product sales and upfront payments, milestones, and royalties.
+In exchange for the above payments, HCR receives payments from us at a tiered percentage (the "Applicable Tiered Percentage") of net revenues of selinexor and any of our other future products, including worldwide net product sales and upfront payments, milestones, and royalties.
 The Applicable Tiered Percentage is subject to reduction in the future if a target based on cumulative U.S. net sales of selinexor is met.
 Total payments to HCR are capped at 185% of the Investment Amount.